bcox484/batnotify/README.md

 -p option for battery percentage a notification will be triggered at

-Notification will retrigger every 15 seconds until laptop is plugged in
+Notification will update battery status every 5 seconds until laptop is plugged in